redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Customer insights builds on the customer service portal use case.
 Collate and view all relevant information as it pertains to customer behavior, purchases, and other interactions pulling from a variety of sources systems: CRM, support tickets, database records, documents, social media, and transaction logs.

-Leverage unifed search and application search for this type of application.
+Leverage unified search and application search for this type of application.

 Using RediSearch for this type of application provides these benefits: